bisman16/Kaggle_Rossmann_Store_Sales_Forecasting/README.md

 Rossmann operates over 3,000 drug stores in 7 European countries.
 We are tasked with predicting their daily sales for up to six weeks in advance.
 Store sales are influenced by many factors, including promotions, competition, school and state holidays, seasonality, and locality.

 # Files
-You are provided with historical sales data for 1,115 Rossmann stores.
+We are provided with historical sales data for 1,115 Rossmann stores.
 •	train.csv - historical data including Sales
 •	test.csv - historical data excluding Sales
 •	sample_submission.csv - a sample submission file in the correct format